-China is currently the second largest economy on earth and has been forecasted to take over from the United States in a short while from now.
+China is currently the second-largest economy on earth and has been forecasted to take over from the United States in a short while from now.
 In fact, in terms of Purchasing Power Parity (PPP), the Chinese economy has already surpassed that of the United States.
-Thus, the growing interest in the study of Mandarin is as a result of China’s huge economic growth, now and in the future.
+Thus, the growing interest in the study of Mandarin is as a result of China’s enormous economic growth, now and in the future.

-China has become a huge investor globally, with a solid footprint in places like in Africa, South America and elsewhere in the world.
+China has become a colossal investor globally, with a substantial footprint in places like in Africa, South America and elsewhere in the world.
 There is a high level of enthusiasm to learn and master the Chinese language, and this is spreading to all of the corners of the globe.

 A lot of institutions across India and in many other countries of the world are now welcoming native speakers to teach the language in their local primary and secondary schools.
 Even the Chinese government is doing its parts to promote the Chinese language and culture overseas.

 To ensure the success of this move, the government, in 2004, opened a network of non-profit Confucius institutes.
 Today, A total of 516 Confucius Institutes and 1,076 Confucius Classrooms have been established in 142 countries and regions, receiving more than 9 million students.